Reconstruction along a geodesic from sphere data in Finsler geometry and anisotropic elasticity: Surface normal coordinates

 Let $\sigma\colon(-\eps,\eps)\to\Sigma$ be a smooth curve so that $\sigma(0)=x$ and $\sigma'(0)=v$.
 Now $\gamma_s=\gamma_{\sigma(s),\nu(\sigma(s))}$ is a family of geodesics parametrized smoothly by $s\in(-\eps,\eps)$.
 The variation of this family at $\gamma=\gamma_0$ is the Jacobi field $J(t)=\partial_s\gamma_s(t)|_{s=0}$.

-Let us find the initial conditions of this Jacobi field.
+We then turn to finding the initial conditions of this Jacobi field.
 We have $J(0)=\sigma'(0)=v$.
 As all the geodesics in the family start normal to~$\Sigma$, the covariant derivative is given by $D_tJ(0)=SJ(0)$ --- a more complicated case was covered in lemma~\ref{lma:1order-Jacobi}.
 Therefore~$J$ has the initial conditions as claimed (with $\tau=0$), and so

 as claimed. \end{proof}

 We are now ready to prove our second theorem.

 \begin{proof}[Proof of theorem~\ref{thm:Riemann}] Consider a visible smooth sphere $\Sigma\subset U$, a point $x\in\Sigma$ and let~$S$ be the shape operator of~$\Sigma$ at~$x$.
 By lemma~\ref{lma:d-sne} the surface normal exponential map~$\phi$ has a bijective differential at $(x,t)$ if and only if the map $\beta\colon v\to J(t)$ is bijective, where $v\in T_x\Sigma$ and~$J$ is the Jacobi field along~$\gamma_{x,\nu(x)}$ with the initial conditions $J(0)=v$ and $D_tJ(0)=Sv$.
 (Both conditions are equivalent with~$t$ not being a focal distance to~$\Sigma$ at~$x$ by definition.)
 The local coordinate maps $\alpha_i\colon\Omega\to\Sigma_i$ do not change these properties.